-Pupils will have a weekly lesson of either history or geography, as specified by the National Curriculum.
-Each topic will be split into clear curriculum blocks.
+Pupils will have a weekly lesson, with each topic being split into clear curriculum blocks.

 - Autumn term – a focus on a history topic which will have themes that link back to previous learning.

 - Summer term - a locally-focused topic will be taught allowing pupils to revisit and embed skills across both geography and history through discrete teaching.
 This will include a visit to a historical site with local relevance, supporting pupils to develop cultural capital.

 - Year 3 will visit St Albans as part of the Roman invasion topic

 - Year 4 will visit Hatfield House as part of the Tudor topic

 - Year 5 will visit Apsley Paper Mills as part of the Victorian topic.